JasonGT/ng2-TourOfHeroes/README.md

-#ng2-QuickStart
+#ng2-TourOfHeroes
-Build and run a super-simple Angular 2 application in TypeScript.
-See https://angular.io/docs/ts/latest/quickstart.html.
+Build an app to help a staffing agency manage its stable of heroes.
+Even heroes need to find work.
+See https://angular.io/docs/ts/latest/tutorial/.